d-jimenez/Python-API-Challenge/README.md

 * Southern Hemisphere - Temperature (F) vs. Latitude

     - Based on the Max Temperature vs. Latitude regression for the Northern and Southern Hemispheres, the expected temperatures at the equator are 306.11 K and 299.46 K respectively.
 Combining these two results together, the Max Temperature near the equator is likely close to 302.78 K.
+    - The Northern Hemisphere plot shows that Max Temperature has an inverse relationship with Latitude.
+As a cities latitude becomes more positive, farther north from the equator, the Max Temperature decreases.
+    - The Southern Hemisphere Max Temperature vs. Latitude regression shows a positive correlation between Max Temperature and Latitude.
+As Latitude becomes less negative, closer to the equator, Max Temperature increases.

 * Northern Hemisphere - Humidity (%) vs. Latitude
 * Southern Hemisphere - Humidity (%) vs. Latitude